Sustech-ZtHe/Earthquake-to-Fault/README.md

 **Some promble maybe happen:**
 1.If you some problem like "GLIBCXX_3.4.29 not found" when open the E2F_v1 and run 'Catalog File'.
-  This is because your MATLAB lacks a patch of 'GLIBCXX_3.4.29' to run hough-3d-lines.
+  This issue occurs because your MATLAB environment lacks the required version of GLIBCXX_3.4.29, which is necessary to run hough-3d-lines.
+  You can check if your system has this version by running the following command in the terminal:
-  You could run 'strings /usr/lib/x86_64-linux-gnu/libstdc++.so.6 | grep GLIBCXX' in terminal if it contains 'GLIBCXX_3.4.29'.
+    strings /usr/lib/x86_64-linux-gnu/libstdc++.so.6 | grep GLIBCXX_3.4.29
+  If the required version is available, try copying the library to the MATLAB directory by running:
-  **Try running 'sudo cp /usr/lib/x86_64-linux-gnu/libstdc++.so.6 your_matlab_path/libstdc++.so.6 '.**
+    sudo cp /usr/lib/x86_64-linux-gnu/libstdc++.so.6 your_matlab_path/libstdc++.so.6

 ![Toc2_v1](https://github.com/user-attachments/assets/f86fbd3b-80e5-418f-acb2-c3cf0a2c2aed)